Can You Take Collagen with Coffee?

 Is coffee bad for my skin?

-However, as is with anything, when consumed in moderation there are some benefits of coffee for skin to enjoy.
-What’s more, you can even utilise the dried out coffee grounds to make masks, scrubs, and serums for your skin too.
+However, as is with anything, when consumed in moderation you can enjoy the benefits of coffee for skin.
+What’s more, you can even utilise the dried-out coffee grounds to make masks, scrubs, and serums for your skin too.

 So, don’t worry, you can still enjoy your morning cuppa.